SRGSSR/srgmediaplayer-apple/README.md

 If rendering does not work properly:

 * Be sure that your project correctly compiles
 * If you still get `dlopen` errors, this means some frameworks are not available to Xcode when it runs your project for rendering.
 This usually means that the `copy-frameworks` build phase described in the [Carthage readme](https://github.com/Carthage/Carthage#getting-started) has not been setup properly.
-Be sure that all SRG Media Player dependencies are properly copied:
+Be sure that all SRG Media Player dependencies are properly copied (see above framework list).
-	* `libextobjc.framework`
-	* `SRGLogger.framework`

 #### Remark